 My biological research interests include evolutionary and behavioral ecology, ornithology, and natural history.
 My research particularly focuses on the effects of both natural and altered environments on behavior and distribution.
 My projects examine aspects of this ranging from specific responses to anthropogenic noise pollution to a broad examination of factors influencing a hybrid zone's stability to a theoretical framework tying together natural and sexual selection in hybrid zones.
 I additionally have a long-standing interest in natural history of birds, odonates, lichens, and Lepidotera (butterflies, skippers, and moths).

-With my supervisor Sarah Robbins and colleagues Amanda Schilling and Brent Tweedy, we have an article titled "Recruiting, Hiring, & On-Boarding Non-MLS Liaison Librarians: A Case Study" in review at Library Leadership & Management as of 2021.
+With my supervisor Sarah Robbins and colleagues Amanda Schilling and Brent Tweedy, we have an article titled "Recruiting, Hiring, & On-Boarding Non-MLS Liaison Librarians: A Case Study" accepted at Library Leadership & Management as of 2021.

 Data management and processing tools